MillHaus33/deepscribe-assessment/README.md

    - Analyze the transcript using AI (5-10 seconds)
    - Display the extracted patient profile and matching clinical trials
-   - **View & Edit Profile:** Click the "View & Edit Patient Profile" button to modify extracted data
-   - **Refine Search:** Edit conditions, biomarkers, demographics, or search queries and re-run
+   - **Refine Search:** Click "Refine Search Criteria" to view the extracted profile and manually edit the search query parameters (condition query and term query) to re-run the search
    - Show trial eligibility criteria and locations
    - Provide links to ClinicalTrials.gov for each trial